tyeatts75/Data310/mond5.md

      is enrolled in, to information specific to the student.
 This information can be used to train a model that can predict a student’s post-test score, which will allow school systems to have the ability to predict how well each student will score and have the opportunity to try and give them extra help.
 I will train the model using feature columns to train a continuous target model.
-I’ll then expirement with different combinations of the various features to create the best model possible.
+I’ll then experiment with different combinations of the various features to create the best model possible.